sensedeep/senselogs/README.md

 }
 ```

-SenseLogs organizes log messages via channels which are names given to classify log message types.
-You can then filter log messages by channel.
+SenseLogs organizes and filters log messages via channels which are names given to classify log message types.

 SenseLogs provides standard channels like: debug, error, warn and info.
 For example: